 - You will get put in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- The first step is that you must answer a number of questions, such as what is your legal name, street address, date of birth and contact person.
+- The first step is that you must answer a number of questions, such as what your legal name is, street address, date of birth and contact person.

 - They’ll also ask you about your mental and medical history.